sg-crest A Singapore Government Agency Website

 3. Do ensure recognition is timely

 Show your appreciation as soon as the work is done.
 If you drop a note more than a month later, the recognition may come across as an afterthought.
-You don’t want your employee feeling forgotten.
+You don’t want your employees feeling forgotten.

 Ideally, send the recognition letter within the week.